PwrFr/Blogger/README.md

-This is Project Blogger is About Blog that you can read and comment.
+This Project is part of mid-term mini project Fullstack, Called Blogger web that can only read and comment Blog.

 ## Demo
 ### Home Page